pixelcreation/nova-field-sortable/README.md

 This field adds reordering functionality to your resource's index using the awesome [eloquent-sortable](https://github.com/spatie/eloquent-sortable) package by the great people of [Spatie](https://spatie.be).

-This package is a fork of the original package by [Naxon/nova-field-sortable](https://github.com/Naxon/nova-field-sortable).
+This package is a fork of [Teatrante/nova-field-sortable](https://github.com/Teatrante/nova-field-sortable), which is a fork of the original package [Naxon/nova-field-sortable](https://github.com/Naxon/nova-field-sortable).
+It includes improvements to the layout

 ![screenshot](https://github.com/PixelCreation/nova-field-sortable/raw/master/docs/screenshot.png)